 Newe House, a manor house in the village of Pakenham, Suffolk remains today as it was built in 1622 by Sir Robert Bright.
 Castle Newe was a mansion house, situated in Aberdeenshire, built in 1831 by Archibald Simpson.

 Early History of the Neway family

-Another 155 words (11 lines of text) covering the years 1234, 1273 and 1886 are included under the topic Early Neway History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Neway research.
+Another 88 words (6 lines of text) covering the years 1234, 1273 and 1886 are included under the topic Early Neway History in all our PDF Extended History products and printed products wherever possible.

 Neway Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Neway include Newe, New, News, Newes, Nuce and others.

 Early Notables of the Neway family (pre 1700)